Getting Started

 - Click to generate a new access token at the bottom of your Asana developer console and follow the prompts.

-- Back in Completionist, paste your Personal Access Token into the Asana Connect form, agree to let Completionist perform actions in your Asana account on your behalf, and click Authorize.
+- Back in Completionist, paste your Personal Access Token into the “Connect Asana” form and click Authorize.

-Set a Site Tag
+Set the Asana Workspace and Site Tag

 What does this do?